Floorp-Projects/Floorp/browser/components/newtab/content-src/asrouter/docs/experiment-guide.md

 # How to run experiments with ASRouter

 This guide will tell you how to run an experiment with ASRouter messages.
-Note that the actual experiment proccess and infrastructure is handled by the experiments team (#ask-experimenter).
+Note that the actual experiment process and infrastructure is handled by the experiments team (#ask-experimenter).

 ## Why run an experiment